LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/routing-logic-overview.md

 * Skill “General_Care” is available 24/7 and is configured as a fallback skill.
 * During “VIP_Care_English” off hours (7pm until 9am and weekends) no agents are logged in with that skill.
 New conversations will be assigned to the “General_Care” skill (fallback) and will be routed to available agents instead of waiting in the “VIP_Care_English” skill’s queue.

+Note: Fallback logic only applies to new incoming conversations until they are first assigned to an agent.
+It does not apply after the agent selects 'back to queue' or ‘transfer to skill’.

 ## **Transfer to skill**

 Even after a conversation has been assigned to an agent, the agent still has the ability to transfer the conversation to a different skill that is better suited to handle the consumer's inquiry.